 It’s an important recommendation before you start cleaning the child seat.
 You need to choose the right time for cleaning it.
 Choose a sunny day for the chores so that the washable car seat parts can get dried easily.

 Also, make sure that you don’t have any urgent travel with your child on that day as in that case you’ll have to travel with your child without his safety seat.
 It’s especially important if you don’t have a backup child safety seat.

 2. Remove the child car seat

-Now, once you have decided the right day for this chores, waste no time and begin the cleaning.
+Now, once you have decided the right day for these chores, waste no time and begin the cleaning.
 You need to first start with removing the seat from the car.
-For this, first disconnect straps or latches that connect the car seat to your vehicle.
+For this, first, disconnect straps or latches that connect the car seat to your vehicle.
 If it’s an infant seat with the latch system, make sure to disconnect the plastic base also.

 The plastic base can get accumulated with dirt, dust and debris can fall into its nooks and crannies too.
 If you are not sure about how to remove the child seat, you can refer to the instructions in the owner’s manual.
 Removing the seat will help you to wash the seat thoroughly without climbing into the car and getting everything messy.

 3. Clean up loose debris or any major mess

 The next step is to clean up loose debris, bits of food particles or crumbs from the child seat.
 You can use a vacuum cleaner to easily get rid of the debris.